tallenintegsys/glitchGenerator/README.md

 GLITCH: pulse out
 GLITCHn: inverted pulse out
 ## Caveat
 I want the timers (glitch one-shot and the delay) to be precise (that's why I'm using an FPGA); therefore, I'm using the FPGA's PLL.
 Unfortunately this means I have to use a primitive that ties me to a specific FPGA.
-I'll start with an Lattice ICE40, then maybe an Altera (Intel) Cyclone4, and expand from there.
+I'll start with an Icestick (Lattice ICE40HX1K), then maybe an Altera (Intel) Cyclone4, and expand from there.